EvaMaeRey/io/README.md

 # Bio

 Hello and welcome\!
-I’m a data scientist and educator that’s especially passionate about using visualization to facilitate communication and statistical learning.
+I’m a data scientist, software developer, and educator who is passionate about using visualization to facilitate communication about data and in statistical principles.
 I’m particularly motivated by the elegance and power of the “Grammar of Graphics” framework, and am exploring how to further empower ggplot2 users to take advantage of the extension space by 1) working on new extension packages for statistical education and 2) providing new points of entry into the ggplot2 world (tutorials/recipes as well as community building).

 For the last three years, I’ve worked in the Dean’s Data Cell at the United States Military Academy at West Point in a data analytics and teaching dual role.
-I worked closely with stakeholders and other members of the data team to deliver actionable insights and meet institutional reporting requirments.
-I worked on the Deans Data Cell infrastructure towards, code-first, reproducible and elegant data products.
-I also taught sections of MA206 Introduction to Statistics and Probability in the Mathematics Department, and oversaw five independent studies focused on tool-building for statistical education (2X Fall AY2022, 1X Spring AY2022, 2X Spring AY2023).
+I worked closely with stakeholders and other members of the data team to deliver actionable insights and meet institutional reporting requirements.
+I worked on the Deans Data Cell infrastructure towards code-first, reproducible and elegant data products that could be easily interpreted by a wide audience.
+I also taught sections of Introduction to Statistics and Probability (MA206) in the Mathematics Department, and oversaw five independent studies focused on tool-building for statistical education (Brown and McGovern in Fall AY2022, Brown in Spring AY2022, and Folorunso and Jax Spring AY2023).

-From Fall AY2018-Spring AY2020, I taught statistical methodology at the University of Denver’s Josef Korbel School of International Studies Visiting Teaching Assistant Professor, and previously lectured at the Technische Universität Dresden’s Center for International Studies (Spring AY2016 and Spring AY2018).
+From Fall AY2018-Spring AY2020, I taught statistical methodology at the University of Denver’s Korbel School of International Studies.
+During this period, I won an R Consortium, which allowed me to work with six graduate student researchers to advance that project (B., C., L., S., R.
+Ryan).
+I had previously lectured at the Technische Universität Dresden’s Center for International Studies on international organizations and statistical methodology (Spring AY2016 and Spring AY2018).

 My PhD is from the University of Illinois, where my dissertation won Burkholder Award for Best Dissertation in the Political Science Department of the University of Illinois.
 I focus was on international institutions and law especially in the area of security.
 More broadly, my areas of study have been International Relations, Methodology, and Comparative Politics with an emphasis on Latin American Politics.
 My dissertation focused on compliance with supranational law, focusing on the UN Security Council resolutions as my principle case; I conducted dissertation field research in Brazil in the Federal House of Deputies.

 During my PhD, I worked as a statistics consultant, at the Applied Technologies of the Arts and Science (ATLAS), at the University of